Joecstarr/joe-starr.com/content/slides/dearborn_F23.md

 ### Design Goals

 The design for The Tanglenomicon project prioritizes flexibility and extensibility.
 We want a feature, maybe "calculate Jones polynomial," to be runnable in a jupyter notebook or on a university cluster.
-We're aiming for a "write once deployanywhere" design.
+We're aiming for a "write once deploy anywhere" design.

 To that end we've decoupled functionality wherever feasible, taking a layered approach for system design.